One very important fact about the budget management app Mint is that it is no longer in service. This review is no longer meaningful.

 Frequently Asked Questions

 Is Mint still free in 2026?
-Mint is no longer available.
-It was shut down by Intuit in early 2024.
+Intuit will terminate the Mint service in early 2024, so it is no longer available.

 What happened to my Mint data?
-Intuit gave users a limited window to download their transaction history.
-That window has closed, and the data is no longer accessible through Mint.
+Intuit allowed Mint users to download their transaction history for a limited time, but that period has already expired, so the transaction history is no longer accessible.

 Disclosure: This post may contain affiliate links.
 If you sign up through our links, we may earn a commission at no extra cost to you.
 See our Disclaimer for full details.